-With the exception of the M.S.A. for which a fully online format is offered, these programs primarily use a \hybrid delivery method requiring a visit to campus (referred to as residencies) at the beginning and end of selected courses.
+Residency programs use a hybrid\ delivery method.
+The hybrid delivery method requires a visit to campus (referred to as residencies) at the beginning and end of selected courses.
 These residencies are mandatory.
 The intervening weeks make use of distance-learning technologies and methods.
-Students must have access to the appropriate technology (mostly a good computer and high-speed Internet) to successfully complete their program.
+Students must have access to the appropriate technology (mostly a good Windows-based computer and high-speed Internet) to successfully complete their program.